smartfastlabs/quickping/README.md

-# [PRE-ALPHA] Quickping
+# [WIP] Quickping
-_THIS IS VERSION 0.0.)
-AND WILL CONTINUE TO CHANGE AND EVOLVE._
+_THIS IS VERSION 0.0.1 AND WILL CONTINUE TO CHANGE AND EVOLVE._

-A modern, type-safe Python library for creating Home Assistant automations using native async Python and decorators.
+A modern, type-safe Python library for creating Home Assistant automations using native async Python.
 Quickping allows you to structure your automations similar to a modern web app.

-#### Features
+## Features

 - Modern python development environment, with native async/await support.
 - Full type hints for enhanced development experience, linting, and error catching